-Izabela specialises in needle crafts ( obviously!), and generic sewing, tablet weaving and lace making; she is a horsewomen with considerable experience ( riding 7 years for a ECW cavalry regiment, hunting, also side saddle riding), and spent 10 years training traditional and modern fencing ( from double handed swords, rapiers, daggers, epee and modern foil).
+Izabela specialises in needle crafts ( obviously!), and generic sewing, tablet weaving and lace making; she is a horsewomen with considerable experience ( riding 7 years for a ECW cavalry regiment, side saddle riding), and spent 10 years training traditional and modern fencing ( from double handed swords, rapiers, daggers, epee and modern foil).
 She has her own side saddle (Mayhew) with a variety of pads and girths to suit different horses, as well as a collection of historical habts, and is happy to work together ith other equestrians towards a Regency/Victorian Side saddle show/ demonstrations etc

 Lucas focuses on history of science and medicine (which goes well with his day job!), and loves a good foray into the related worlds of alchemy and astrology too; he is a keen photographer and often fulfils the role of the event tog - as well as taking care of our product shoots and portraits.
 His website isTimelight Photographic and he can also be found on Facebook - please check it out!

-We work closely with Guild of Interpreters and can sometimes source and provide more characters, please inquire.
+We work closely with Guild of Interpreters and volunteers, and can often source and provide more characters, please inquire.

 Interacting with the public in appropriate period attire, engaging in discussion on a variety of topics, providing basic demonstrations suitable to the era portrayed (i.e. language of the fan for Victorian, reading Chaucer in the original for late medieval etc)